-Not everyone understands exactly what a prepaid card is and how they work differently from closed loop cards so let’s start with a clear definition of a prepaid or open-looped gift card.
-According to the Incentive Gift Card Council (IGCC), an open-loop card or prepaid card is purchased with a set denomination that can be redeemed at any merchant that accepts the credit platform such as Visa, Mastercard, American Express and Discover.
-These cards can be a debit or credit card depending on the product and issuer of the card.
+Not everyone understands exactly what a prepaid card is and how they work differently from closed-loop gift cards so let’s start with a clear definition of a prepaid or open-looped gift card.
+According to the Incentive Gift Card Council (IGCC), an open-loop card or prepaid card is purchased with a set denomination that can be redeemed at any merchant that accepts the credit platform such as Visa, Mastercard, American Express, and Discover.
+These cards can be debit or credit cards depending on the product and issuer of the card.

 There are pros and cons to these cards, let’s investigate it further.

 Prepaid Visa and other prepaid cards

 They give the recipient an incredible amount of flexibility to buy whatever they would like, from any store that accepts Visa or other prepaid cards.
 Who wouldn’t love this flexibility?
 It’s as good as cash without handing over the green.
 You can buy plastic or digital prepaid cards.
 If you have someone you want to send a gift to immediately, you can easily send a digital prepaid card and the recipient will have it in minutes.
 There are several providers that will even let you personalize it with a favorite picture or logo and emboss the recipient’s name and small message onto the card.
 All of this equals a great gift.

 The things you need to take into consideration when buying a Visa prepaid gift card as a gift are the: